Sharwin24/Perseverance/README.md

 $$U = \left[v_{left}, v_{right}\right]$$

+### Tuning the Initial State Covariance $(P)$
+The initial state covariance $P$ should be the variance of the initial state values.
+Typically the initial state is all zeros and the covariances can be small.

 In order to derive the dynamics and eventually the state transition function, we need to identify how left and right velocities contribute to each entry in the state vector (at each timestep $\Delta t$).

 $$V = \frac{v_{left} + v_{right}}{2}$$